datashack-dev/datashack-sdk/README.md

 - **Node.js**: You can download and install Node.js from the official website: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
 - **Python**: You can download and install Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
-- **Terraform and CDKTF**: These tools are used for defining infrastructure as code.
+- **Terraform**: These tools are used for defining infrastructure as code.
 To install them, follow the instructions on the HashiCorp website: [https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
-Additionally, you can install the CDKTF CLI by running the following command:
+- **CDKTF**: you can install the CDKTF CLI by running the following command:

     ```
     npm install --global cdktf-cli@latest
     ```

-Make sure to run this command in your terminal or command prompt.
+- **AWS Account**: create an AWS account if you don't have one and configure your local computer aws configuration with `aws config` - https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ## Getting Started